P9SOFT/HJCameraManager/README.md

 ```

 Utility functions help you to reprocess image or video.
-You can resize by given width, height with keep image rate, resize the you want or crop center square and so on for captured image or video by utility function.
+You can resizing media by given width, height with keep rate, custom resizing, crop center square and so on for captured image or video by utility function.

 ```swift
 P9CameraManager.shared().captureStillImage { (status:P9CameraManagerStatus, image:UIImage?, fileUrl:URL?) in